 “We are sure we stopped another killing,” he said.

 Typically the perpetrator in this case approached their victims directly on foot, McFadden said.
-It is unclear how other modes of transportation used by the perpetrator may have figured into the crimes.
+It is unclear how other modes of transportation may have figured into the crimes.

 Police say Brownlee has had run-ins with law enforcement in the past, but McFadden did not go into detail about where or how.